 Galaxy Drive-In is the last of the drive-ins remaining in Perth and I would say it is one of the best value for money entertainment venues around for families!!!

 All right, so it’s not glamorous.
 There are no fancy vending machines or video game arcades, but you can go in your pj’s, cuddle up with your kids or your buddies or even grab a nap (and snore) and no-one else will care.
 You can even check your facebook updates and it won’t bother too many people- except those in your car!!!

 When you arrive, you pay at the entry as you drive in.
-It is CASH ONLY.
+It is CASH ONLY at the Galaxy Drive-in.
 Prices and sessions times as below:

 Monday they are closed

 Tuesday Bargain Night at $20 per car -so pack them in and be sure to get there well early on this night so you don’t miss out

 Wednesday & Thursday: Adults – $9 kids 4-12 – $4 and free for under 4’s

 Friday & Saturday show double features.
 Usually a kid’s movie to start with followed by something for the older crowd after a short intermission.
 These nights are $10 per adult, $5 for kids 4-12 years old and free for under 4’s.